The Fungies!: Season 3 (2021)

-Development
+Production

-The show was originally developed as The Fancies as part of the Cartoon Network International Artists Program, and was greenlight for a series in July 2019.
-The first season premiered on August 20, 2020 on HBO Max.
+The show was originally developed and based on a 2017 pilot called The Fancies, as part of the Cartoon Network International Artists Program, and was greenlight for a series in July, 2019.

+On July 24, 2020, the show was announced on August 20, 2020, to be released on HBO Max.

-International broadcast
+Release and broadcast

-In the United Kingdom, it premiered on Cartoon Network on November 2, 2020.
-In Canada, it premiered on Teletoon on January 10, 2021.

-Cancellation

-In August 2022, upon the announcement that HBO Max would be removing the series that month, it was reported that the series had concluded after its third season, which was released on December 16, 2021.
+The Fungies! first season and its first part premiered on August 20, 2020, on HBO Max, followed by the second part of the season on October 8, 2020.
+The series made its linear premiere at United States in Cartoon Network on June 4, 2021, following its release in Southeast Asia on November 14, of a prior year.
+The series had concluded after its third season, which was released on December 16, 2021.
+The series was removed from HBO Max in August 18, 2022.
+Series creator Stephen P. Neary criticized the service for its decision.
+Later in October 2023, the series was also removed from digital purchase.

 Reception

+The show received mixed reviews from critics.
 Common Sense Media rated the show at 4/5 stars, stating that "The silliness will draw kids in, but parents will appreciate all the great stuff secretly woven through each episode."
 Mashable also gave a favorable review, writing that it had "perfect balance between the soft, safe world of children's programming and the deadpan absurdism of emotional exhaustion — y'know, but with mushrooms.
 And dinosaurs.
 And, oh yeah, that talking stump."
+Scoops Animation Corner gave a score of 5/10 and wrote that the show "doesn’t have that kind of adult-tinged humor I was hoping for, the show is a great experiment in animation."